EssentialAI/cvip/pinhole.md

 ## Extrinsic parameters of a camera
 The extrinsic parameters come into picture, even before shooting an image.
 Where the camera is located and it's angle. **(Rotation and Translation)**.

-These are the parameters that identify uniquely the transformation between the `unknown camera reference frame` and the `known world reference frame`.
+These are the parameters that identify uniquely the transformation between the <span class = 'high'>unknown camera reference frame</span> and the <span class='high'>known world reference frame.</span>

 Determining these parameters includes:
 1. Finding the translation vector between the relative positions of the origins of the two reference frames.